 Customers often ask, “How do we estimate the amount of water based coating that it will take to run a job?”

-The answer is “make it easy on yourself”!
-Re-quest from Cork the now available coating usage calculator and skip the math below.
+The answer is “Make it easy on yourself”!
+Request from Cork the Coating Usage Calculator and skip the math below.

 There are practical limits to the maximum amount of wet coating that a given coater design can apply.
 This is deter-mined by the general design of the coater and the limiting factors that are present.
 We suggest that you first make reference to the specifications and procedures offered by the manufacturer of the coater to determine what they recommend.

 You will find that there are differences between coater designs and the capability that a given design has to carry and transfer aqueous coating to a substrate.
 However, generally speaking, the coating industry talks in terms of applying aqueous coating at the rate of 1 pound wet, per thousand square feet (MSF) of substrate surface to be coated, to achieve coating formula design properties.
 Some printers will choose to apply more or possibly less than 1 pound wet/MSF to achieve their specific goals for aqueous coating.

 We can therefore say, one thousand square feet (MSF) is equal to 144,000 square inches or 12″ x 12″ x 1000, and this area requires 1 pound of aqueous coating.
 Aqueous coating can be said to average 8.65 pounds per gallon for a typical formulation.
 Naturally, there are coatings that will weigh slightly more and some slightly less depending on specific formulation, and of course, the percent of solids contained.
 These variations may be found on technical data sheets and MSDS.
 It follows that a 55 gallon drum will weigh about 470 pounds.
 Again check the drum label for the specific formula to determine the pounds of coating in a drum.

 Formula for determining job coating usage illustrated with example IF:

 Sides of sheets to be coated = 2